-That makes it imperative for organizations to create a workplace culture and environment that employees want to join, want to stay with, and are engaged in.
+While the frantic post-pandemic job shuffling has subsided and quit rates have returned to pre-pandemic levels, the long-term trend of slower growth in the workforce means competition for talent will continue for years.
+This makes it imperative for organizations to create a workplace culture and environment that employees want to join, stay with, and are engaged in.
 Those that don’t, risk declines in performance and competitiveness.

-This shouldn’t be surprising, and yet recent research shows that employee stress is at a new all-time high, while global engagement and employee well-being measures are low.
+This shouldn’t be surprising, and yet recent research shows that employee stress remains high, while global employee engagement and employee well-being measures continue to plumet.

-According to the State of the Global Workplace: 2022 Report:
+According to the State of the Global Workplace: 2024 Report

 Why Are Employees Dissatisfied and Disengaged?